sstone/amqp-client/README.md

 ## Library design

-I guess that if you ended up here you already know a bit about AMQP 0.9.1.
+This is a thin wrapper over the RabbitMQ java client, which tries to take advantage of the nice actor model provided by the Akka library.
+There is no effort to "hide/encapsulate" the RabbitMQ library (and I don't really see the point anyway since AMQP is a binary protocol spec, not an API spec).
+So to make the most of this library you should first check the documentation for the RabbitMQ client, and learn a bit about AMQP 0.9.1.
 There are very nice tutorial on the [RabbitMQ](http://www.rabbitmq.com/) website, and also [there](http://www.zeromq.org/whitepapers:amqp-analysis), and probably many other...

 ### Connection and channel management